-To solve this problem, create a comprehensive proposal template completely from scratch using approved language and images that will resonate most effectively with prospects.
+To solve this problem, create a comprehensive consulting services proposal template completely from scratch using approved language and images that will resonate most effectively with prospects.

 This kind of drastic overhaul often requires proposal templates to be created from scratch or from foundational templates like those available in our template library.

-You can check out a sample proposal for consulting services right here.
+You can check out a sample consultant proposal template right here.